|

 has three more tracks:

 This album is a charity album compiled 1991 in Bristol to help people with blood disorders.
 "Nothing's Clear" is the first song Tricky released.
 He did it together with Portishead's Geoff Barrow, who also did some little jobs for Massive Attack at that time.
 The credits for the song are: written, produced and mixed by Tricky Kid/Geoff Barrow.
-It features a lot of lyrics that appeared later on Maxinquaye. > I've known
+It features a lot of lyrics that appeared later on Maxinquaye.
+You can see a bigger pic of the cover on Massive Attack's website, I've gathered scans here.
+As you can read on Wikipedia the song inspired Squarepusher (Tom Jenkinson) in 1994 to call his label "Nothing's Clear", but later the name was changed to Spymania. > I've known

 Geoff from Portishead a long, long time and me and him are chalk and cheese.